-Certain statements in this Annual Report on Form 10-K of Amprius Technologies, Inc. (formerly known as Kensington Capital Acquisition Corp.
-IV, "Amprius," the "Company," "we," "us," or "our") and in documents incorporated herein by reference may constitute "forward-looking statements" for purposes of the federal securities laws.
+Certain statements in this Annual Report on Form 10-K of Amprius Technologies, Inc. (hereafter referred to as "Amprius," the "Company," "we," "us," or "our") and in documents incorporated herein by reference may constitute "forward-looking statements" for purposes of the federal securities laws.
 Such forward-looking statements include, but are not limited to, statements regarding our expectations, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
 The words "anticipate," "believe," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
 Forward-looking statements in this Annual Report on Form 10-K may include, for example, statements about:

-- our financial and business performance, including financial and business metrics; - changes in our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects and plans; - our ability to develop a high-volume manufacturing line and otherwise scale in a cost-effective manner; - · our ability to add manufacturing capacity and the costs and timing to add such capacity; - · the expected addressable market for our products; - · developments relating to our competitors and industry; - our expectations regarding our ability to obtain and maintain intellectual property protection and not infringe on the rights of others; - our future capital requirements and sources and uses of cash; - · our ability to obtain funding for our operations; - · our business, expansion plans and opportunities; and - the outcome of any known and unknown litigation and regulatory proceedings.
+- · our financial and business performance, including financial and business metrics; - changes in our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects and plans; - · our ability to add manufacturing capacity and the costs and timing to add such capacity; - the expected addressable market for our products; - · developments relating to our competitors and industry; - our expectations regarding our ability to obtain and maintain intellectual property protection and not infringe on the rights of others; - · our ability to develop a high-volume manufacturing line and otherwise scale in a cost-effective manner; - · our future capital requirements and sources and uses of cash; - · our ability to obtain funding for our operations; and - · our business, expansion plans and opportunities.